 - Helping develop procurement specifications and procedures for equipment and facilities

 - Interpreting policy guidelines and providing policy templates

 - Reviewing and commenting on draft plans, environmental documents, and studies

 - Providing public speaking presentations on a variety of topics and issues

 These services are available as our staff time and budget allow.

-The Peer Review Program is a key element of the support services offered by WSDOT in partnership with the Washington State Transit Association and the Community Transportation Association of the Northwest.
+The Peer Review Program is a key element of the support services offered by WSDOT in partnership with WSTA and CTANW.
 The Peer Review Program is available to all public transportation providers in the state.
-RTAP funds may be available to cover rural agencies' costs of the review.
+RTAP funds may be available to cover rural agencies' cost of the review.

 For example, Intercity Transit (Olympia/Lacey) requested a peer review of its paratransit operation.
 WSDOT assembled a team of experts from other systems that performed on-site and off-site reviews of Intercity Transit's services.
 The peer review team produced a report containing 74 recommendations to save Intercity Transit money and improve performance.